tomvanbraeckel/yamcs.github.com/docs/server/Fundamentals.md

 ### Mission Database
 The Mission Database is a dictionary containing the description of all the telemetry packets, parameters and commands.
 Yamcs implements concepts from the XTCE standard (XML Telemetric & Command Exchange).
 Although this standard specifies how to describe a mission database in XML, it also prescribes a series of building blocks for such a database: SpaceSystens, containers, parameters, commands, algorithms, etc.

-In Yamcs we do not have as a primary goal the compliance with the XML representation (although Yamcs does have an XTCE xml loader) but more to the structure and the concepts of an XTCE database.
+In Yamcs we do not have as a primary goal the compliance with the XML representation (although Yamcs does have an XTCE XML loader) but more to the structure and the concepts of an XTCE database.
 In fact the primary representation for the mission database in Yamcs is an excel spreadsheet because we noticed that many operators prefer to work with such tool.
-It is however possible to create database loaders for different formats and it has been done many times in order to be interoperable with other tools (the motto for Yamcs is: adapt to the target environment, do not take over it).
+It is however possible to create database loaders for different formats and it has been done many times in order to be interoperable with other tools (integration is key aspect of Yamcs).

 **Note:** XTCE is a standard created by many space agencies and thus it contains quite a wide range of features.
 The standard is also evolving with version 1.2 (not yet public) having many changes from version 1.1.
 Yamcs does not implement completely the standard, thus we cannot state compliance with a particular version.

 ### Instances
 The Yamcs instances provide means for one Yamcs server to monitor/control different payloads or sattelites or version of the payloads or satellites at the same time.
-Each instance has a name, and a directory where all data from that instance is stored, as well as a specific Mission Database used to process data for that instance.
-Therefore, each time the Mission Database changes (e.g. due to a on-board software upgrade), a new instance has to be created.
-One strategy to deal with long duration missions which require multiple instances, is to put the old instances in "read only" mode by disabling the components that inject data.
+Each instance has a name and a directory where all data from that instance is stored, as well as a specific Mission Database used to process data for that instance.
+Therefore, each time the Mission Database changes (e.g. due to an on-board software upgrade), a new instance has to be created.
+One strategy to deal with long duration missions which require multiple instances, is to put the old instances in readonly mode by disabling the components that inject data.

 ### Streams
-Streams are inspired from the domain of Complex Event Processing (CEP) or Stream Processing.
-They are similar to database tables, but they represent continuously moving data.
+The concept of *streams* was inspired from the domain of Complex Event Processing (CEP) or Stream Processing.
+Streams are similar to database tables, but they represent continuously moving data.
 SQL-like statements can be defined on streams for filtering, aggregation, merging or other operations.
 Yamcs uses the streams for distributing data between all the components running inside the same JVM.

 Typically there is a stream for realtime telemetry called <tt>tm_realtime</tt>, one for realtime processed parameters called <tt>pp_realtime</tt>, one for commands called <tt>tc</tt>, etc.

 Streams can be made 'visible' to the external word by two means:
-* ApaceMQ Artemis wrappers.
+* Apache ActiveMQ Artemis wrappers.
 There are several services that can take data from streams and publish them to Artemis addresses.
-Unlike the Yamcs streams which are synchronous and very light, the Artemis addresses are asynchronous and involve more overhead.
+Unlike the Yamcs streams which are synchronous and lightweight, Artemis addresses are asynchronous and involve more overhead.
 Care has to be taken with Artemis for not filling up the memory if clients are slow to read messages from the queue.

-* Websocket subscription.
-This can be done using the api described in the [Websocket API](/docs/api/Stream_Updates/).
+* WebSocket subscription.
+This can be done using the Server API documented separately at [https://www.yamcs.org/docs/api/](https://www.yamcs.org/docs/api/).

 ### Processors
-Mission Control Systems like Yamcs process TM/TC according to the Mission Database definitions.
+Yamcs processes TM/TC according to Mission Database definitions.
 Yamcs supports concurrent processing of parallel streams; one processing context is called *Processor*.
 Processors have clients that receive TM and send TC.
 Typically one Yamcs instance contains one realtime processor processing data coming in realtime and on-request replay processors, processing data from the archive.
 Internally, Yamcs creates a replay processors for tasks like filling up the [parameter archive](/docs/server/Parameter_Archive).

 **Processor Clients** are TM monitoring and/or TC commanding applications (Yamcs Studio, USS, MCS Tools).

 ### Data Links
 Data Links represent special components that communicate with the external world.
 There are three types of Data Links: TM, TC and PP (processed parameters).
 TM and PP receive telemetry packets or parameters and inject them into the realtime or dump TM or PP streams.
 The TC data links subscribe to the realtime TC stream and send data to the external systems.
-The Data Links can report on their status and can also be controlled by an operator to connect/disconnect to/from the data sources.
+Data Links can report on their status and can also be controlled by an operator to connect or disconnect from their data source.

-### Data types
+### Data Types

 Yamcs supports the following high-level data types: